-If you received an injury on another person’s property, whether it is at a business or residential property, you may have a premises liability claim.
-This lawsuit can help you recover your medical, loss of income and other related costs.
+If you suffered an injury on another person’s property, whether it was a business or residential property, you may have a premises liability claim.
+This lawsuit can help you recover your medical expenses, loss of income and other related costs.
 However, when you file your case, you will participate in a deposition.

 Your deposition can have a dramatic impact on your case’s success.
 Therefore, these are a few tips for a successful premises liability deposition.